centreon/centreon-documentation/versioned_docs/version-24.04/reporting/installation.md

 - **Centreon-bi-reporting-server**: Contains all the components needed to run the reporting server (report scheduler, ETL, standard reports).
 It must be installed on a server dedicated to reporting processes.

 The installation of the database must be done at the same time.
-We strongly recommend installing the MariaDB database on the reporting server, for performance and isolation reasons.
+We strongly recommend installing the MariaDB/MySQL database on the reporting server, for performance and isolation reasons.

 ## Prerequisites